-Unplug all drives except your XP and Windows 7, boot into Windows 7 drive and run a Repair install which will reconfigure the boot correctly.
+Unplug all drives except your XP and Win7, boot into Win7 drive and run a Repair install which will reconfigure the boot correctly.
 A repair install in Windows 7 is an Upgrade install over itself, which leaves programs, files and settings in place but reinstalls the OS and freshly configures the boot.

-If unplugging your data drives causes you to lose the ability to boot Windows 7, run startup repair from the Windows 7 installer repeatedly until it boots.
+If unplugging your data drives causes you to lose the ability to boot Windows 7, run startup repair from the Win7 installer repeatedly until it boots.